 As with all other aspects of the work, the level of management involvement in reviewing and approving the hazard analysis should be commensurate with the complexity of the work and the hazards entailed.
 For example, activities involving nuclear hazards (e.g., Hazard Category 1, 2, and 3 nuclear facilities, as defined by DOE-STD-1027) may require DOE to review and approve the hazard analysis.
+For EM facilities, DOE-EM-STD-5502, Hazard Baseline Documentation, provides guidance for determining the level of facility safety documentation not only for nuclear facilities, but for tailoring appropriate levels of documentation according to chemical inventory thresholds for high, moderate, or low hazard nonOnuclear and other industrial facilities.

 Such categorizing of facilities will aid in tailoring the DOE requirements and expectations to the work and hazards.
 Many DOE Orders use the hazard category to include or exclude specific requirements.
-For example, DOE 5480.23 for nuclear facilities excludes the requirement to address inadvertent criticality for Hazard Category 3 facilities as defined in DOE-STD-1027 because such facilities do not contain sufficient fissile materials to present a criticality hazard.
+For example, DOE 5480.23 and 10 CFR 830.200 for nuclear facilities exclude the requirement to address inadvertent criticality for Hazard Category 3 facilities as defined in DOE-STD-1027 because such facilities do not contain sufficient fissile materials to present a criticality hazard.
 Similarly, the hazard category plays a significant role in DOE O 420.1, FACILITY SAFETY, relative to establishing seismic design requirements and seismic analysis requirements.